Hurricanes

 What is the difference between a hurricane, typhoon and a cyclone?

-Hurricanes - North Atlantic, central North Pacific and eastern North Pacific
+Hurricanes - North Atlantic, Central North Pacific, and Eastern North Pacific (like in the U.S. and Caribbean)

 How fast and strong are hurricane winds?